anibali/tvl/README.md

 * Some of the stuff in the TvlnvFrameReader constructor should probably be moved to a global init function of some variety
-* Consistent errors for common things
-  - Trying to read frame after end of video
-  - Invalid seek?